-Supportive measures are intended to restore or preserve, to the extent practicable, equal access to the University's educational programs and activities and protect the safety of all parties without unreasonably burdening any other party or parties.
-The person initiating sexual activity is always responsible for acquiring consent.
-As required by federal regulation, these supportive measures must be non-disciplinary and nonpunitive to the parties.
-Supportive measures could include but are not limited to:
+Supportive measures are intended to restore or preserve, to the extent practicable, equal access to the university's educational programs and activities and protect the safety of all parties without unreasonably burdening any other party or parties.
+As required by federal regulation, these supportive measures must be non-disciplinary and non-punitive to the parties.
+Supportive measures could include, but are not limited to:

-- Changes or adjustment in academics such as the extension of deadlines or other course-related adjustments or allowing a withdrawal from a course without penalty; - Changes to housing, transportation, and campus working situations if those changes are requested by a party and reasonably available; - · Mutual "no contact" orders and, in certain cases, one-way no contact orders; - Access to campus escorts or other reasonable security or monitoring measures; and/or - · Counseling services.
+- Changes or adjustment in academics such as the extension of deadlines or other course-related adjustments or allowing a withdrawal from a course without penalty; - Changes to housing, transportation and campus working situations if those changes are requested by a party and reasonably available; - Mutual "No Contact" orders and, in certain cases, one-way no contact orders; - Access to campus escorts or other reasonable security or monitoring measures; and/or - · Counseling services.